zapta/apio-wiki-dev/docs/cmd-apio-examples.md

 # Apio examples

-The command group `apio examples` provides subcommands for listing and fetching Apio provided examples.
-Each example is a self contained mini project that can be built and uploaded to an FPGA board.
+The `apio examples` command group includes subcommands for listing and fetching example projects provided by Apio.
+Each example is a self-contained project that can be built and uploaded to its respective FPGA board.

 ## EXAMPLES